Timeseries

 • ignore_time_axis (bool, default False) – Ignore errors when time axis varies for some timeseries.
 Note that this may yield unexpected results

-• ignore_static_covariates (bool) – whether to ignore all requirements for static covariate concatenation and only transfer the static covariates of the first TimeSeries element in series to the concatenated TimeSeries.
+• ignore_static_covariates (bool) – whether to ignore all requirements for static covariate concatenation and only transfer the static covariates of the current (self) timeseries to the concatenated timeseries.
 Only effective when axis=1.

 • drop_hierarchy (bool) – When axis=1, whether to drop hierarchy information.
 True by default.
 When False, the hierarchies will be “concatenated” as well (by merging the hierarchy dictionaries), which may cause issues if the component names of the resulting series and that of the merged hierarchy do not match.
 When axis=0 or axis=2, the hierarchy of the first series is always kept.